 Series D in 2005

-Personeta, Inc. specializes in providing converged communication solutions for service providers both in the United States and internationally.
-The company offers a range of products, including TappS NSC, a service creation and execution platform designed for implementing converged communication services.
-Among its key offerings are Converged Office, which allows service providers to manage various communication devices as a single unit, and Converged Life, a consumer communication suite that facilitates the creation of diverse service combinations under a unified application framework.
-Additionally, Personeta provides a Next Generation IN solution, which comprises a suite of applications operating on the TappS NSC platform.
-These solutions cater to both business and consumer markets, addressing applications in fixed-mobile convergence, voice call continuity, and location-based services.
-Established in 2000, Personeta is headquartered in Fort Lee, New Jersey, and operates as a subsidiary of Gallery IP Telephony Ltd.
+Personeta, Inc. is a provider of converged communication solutions for service providers both in the United States and internationally.
+The company offers a range of products including TappS NSC, a service creation and execution platform that facilitates the implementation of converged communication services.
+Additionally, it provides Converged Office, which allows service providers to manage various communication devices as a unified entity, and Converged Life, a suite that enables service providers to create diverse service combinations under a single application umbrella.
+Personeta also offers a Next Generation IN solution that comprises a suite of applications designed to work with TappS NSC.
+The company's services are applicable in areas such as fixed-mobile convergence, voice call continuity, and location-based services, serving both business and consumer markets.
+Founded in 2000, Personeta is based in Fort Lee, New Jersey.

 U4EA Wireless